Basics of Our Faith

 A guide to faith and life

 We United Methodists put the Bible to work.
 In congregational worship we read from the Bible.
 Through preaching, we interpret its message for our lives.
 It forms the background of most of our hymns and liturgy.
 It's the foundation of our church school curriculum.
 Many of us use it in our individual devotional lives, praying through its implications day by day.
-However, we admit that there's still vast "biblical illiteracy" in our denomination.
-We need to help one another open the Bible and use it.
+Is the Bible new to you?
+Check out one of our many adult studies.

 Our Christian Roots

 United Methodists share a common heritage with all Christians.
 According to our foundational statement of beliefs in The Book of Discipline, we share the following basic affirmations in common with all Christian communities:

 God, who is one, is revealed in three distinct persons.
 Read More

 We believe in the mystery of salvation through Jesus Christ.
 God became human in Jesus of Nazareth; and his life, death and resurrection demonstrates God's redeeming love.
 Read More